-- Abbreviations and acronyms in this manual are spelled out in Glossary.
-Glossary also contains definitions of important terms. - Push button navigation in the LHMI menu structure is presented by using the push button icons, for example:

-To navigate between the options, use \uparrow and \downarrow .

-- HMI menu paths are presented in bold, for example: Select Main menu/Information. - Menu names are shown in bold in WHMI, for example: Click Information in the WHMI menu structure. - LHMI messages are shown in Courier font, for example: To save the changes in non-volatile memory, select Yes and press - Parameter names are shown in italics, for example: - The function can be enabled and disabled with the Operation setting.Parameter values are indicated with quotation marks, for example: - The corresponding parameter values are "On" and "Off". • IED input/output messages and monitored data names are shown in ( - IED input/output messages and monitored data names are shown in Courier font, for example:

-When the function starts, the START output is set to TRUE.
+- Abbreviations and acronyms in this manual are spelled out in the glossary.
+The glossary also contains definitions of important terms. - Push button navigation in the LHMI menu structure is presented by using the push button icons, for example: - To navigate between the options, use $\uparrow$ and $\lor$ . - HMI menu paths are presented in bold, for example: Select Main menu/Settings. - Menu names are shown in bold in WHMI, for example: Click Information in the WHMI menu structure. - LHMI messages are shown in Courier font, for example: To save the changes in non-volatile memory, select Yes and press - Parameter names are shown in italics, for example: The function can be enabled and disabled with the Operation setting. - Parameter values are indicated with quotation marks, for example: The corresponding parameter values are "Enabled" and "Disabled". - IED input/output messages and monitored data names are shown in Courier font, for example: - When the function picks up, the PICKUP output is set to TRUE. - Dimensions are provided both in inches and mm.
+If it is not specifically mentioned then the dimension is in mm.